Luke Fidler

 He is at work on two additional research projects: an examination of how abolitionist approaches to history can reconfigure accounts of premodern aesthetic production, and a book about the Arctic art world (ca. 800-1300 CE) that traces interconnected practices of figuration circulating among the Norse, Sámi, Kalaallit, and Tuniit.
 Other interests include Pictish carving, medieval theories of resemblance, the long history of sculpture, and the tradition of critical theory.

 Fidler’s scholarly publications have appeared in Eolas, postmedieval, and Radical History Review.
 He has also contributed criticism to a variety of venues, including The Atlantic, The Brooklyn Rail, and The Georgia Review.
-Among the grants and funding bodies that have supported his research, he served most recently as Paul Mellon Predoctoral Fellow at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C. from 2019-2022.
+Among the grants and funding bodies that have supported his research, including the Paul Mellon Centre and the Henry Moore Foundation, he served as Paul Mellon Predoctoral Fellow at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, D.C. from 2019-2022.
 Motivated by a long-standing commitment to emancipatory pedagogy, he has taught art history with the Odyssey Project in Chicago and as a member of the Prison+Neighborhood Arts/Education Project.

 At USC, he has taught classes on the politics of landscape; labor, luxury, and abstraction in pre-modern art; and the work of medieval sculpture.
 Before joining the Department of Art History in 2023, Fidler worked as a curator of contemporary art at the Institute of the Arts and Sciences at the University of California, Santa Cruz, where he also managed the Visualizing Abolition public scholarship initiative designed to shift the social attachment to prisons by exploring activist modes of artistic making and display.